- November 8, 2017

 And, when it comes to your four-wheeler like a car, it is one of the precious possessions everyone would like to secure when they are on board or when the vehicle is carrying people or cargo.

 The most potential danger that is caused is by vehicle crash on the road.
 With the advance of tech, it’s been possible to protect and save lives and property from fatal accidents using an Event Data Recorder (EDR).

-In case of a plane crash, the black box stores all the data during and before the accident.
+In the case of a plane crash, the black box stores all the data during and before the accident.
 The stored data can be retrieved and deciphered.
-This helps ascertain the cause of the crash.
+This helps to ascertain the cause of the crash.
 Similar is the car black box or technically known as Event Data Recorders (EDR).